seangao14/coronaW/README.md

 Each object will also have user input variables:
   - radius of infection,
-  - rate of infection - (inputted as probability per second, will be calculated as probability per tick using Poisson(?) distribution),
+  - rate of infection - (inputted as probability per second, will be calculated as probability per tick using exponential(?) distribution),
   - distance of social distancing (at what distance will each person start accelerating the other way),
   - "rate" of social distancing (how fast the acceleration will change)